pastelInc/elm-state-fade-animation/README.md

     }
 ```

-The `subscribe` updates state using AnimationFrame when sequence animation is running.
+The `subscription` updates state using AnimationFrame when sequence animation is running.

 ```elm
 import FadeAnimation